 Statistics from public court records for informational purposes only.
 Not legal advice.
 Past outcomes do not predict future results.
 Consult a licensed attorney for guidance on your case.

-King George County has a 63.3% dismissal rate for Property Destruction cases.
-Outcomes can vary significantly across Virginia courts.
-View our Property Destruction overview page to compare dismissal rates, conviction rates, and case timelines across all jurisdictions.
+King George County has a 66.7% dismissal rate for Property Destruction cases.
+Outcomes vary significantly across Virginia courts.
+View the Property Destruction overview to compare dismissal rates, conviction rates, and case timelines across every jurisdiction.